VekLabs/veklabs.com/src/content/videos/wildfire-from-the-ground-up.md

 type: documentary
 image: /src/images/wildfire_thumb.jpg
 ---
 Step into the heart of nature’s fiercest element in “**Wildfire!
 From the Ground Up**.”
-This first episode reveals the powerful human stories behind the flames—from neighbors helping one another on the front lines to firefighters who rely on unbreakable bonds of trust and faith.
-Through raw interviews and stunning visuals, experience the courage it takes to face wildfire head-on and the resilience that ignites in its wake.
-More than a spectacle of destruction, this is a celebration of hope and unity, reminding us all of the strength found in community.
+This first episode reveals the powerful human stories behind the flames—from neighbors helping one another on the front lines to firefighters who rely on unbreakable bonds.
+We are still in production as we get more episodes online.
+We will be taking the first episode of this series on the road across Alberta this spring 2025.